-Doppler Labs' Here One 'buds are part hearing aid, part mixing board, all wireless
+Doppler Labs' Here One buds are part hearing aid, part mixing board, all wireless

 The Here One’s size is just about perfect for true wireless earbuds: They’re large enough to keep from rolling out of sight and into the great unknown, yet small enough to be undetectable by others at a short distance.
 Matte caps on the exterior give way to a shiny casing beneath for an attractive look.

 LEDs light the way for your wireless experience, including white indicators set just beneath the earbuds’ exterior caps to let you know when they’re connecting to one another, and a four-dot array inside the portable charger to indicate its battery life.
 The case claims it will provide three full charges while on the go, though that seemed somewhat optimistic in our real-world testing.
-We’ll also note and it took 2.5 hours to juice the ‘buds to full strength from empty.
+While it takes about 2.5 hours to juice the case to full strength from empty, an update now allows the case to charge the earbuds from zero to around half full in just about 15 minutes.

 That’s important, as the Here One offer just around two hours of wireless music streaming per charge — less than we’d been told at their CES 2017 debut — and that’s the shortest runtime in their price class.
-While Here One do a lot more than your average pair of true wireless buds, the battery shortfall is extremely limiting — it’s barely enough time to use the ‘buds on a short flight.
-Fortunately, they run a little longer when not streaming music.
+Doppler says its latest update has also added about 15 minutes of extra streaming music time, though that was difficult to fully assess real-world testing.
+While Here One do a lot more than your average pair of true wireless buds, the battery shortfall is limiting — it’s barely enough time to use the buds on a short flight.
+Fortunately, the new fast-charging should help a lot on the go, as long as the case is charged.

 The Here One’s size is just about perfect for true wireless earbuds.

-Another quibble is the Bluetooth connection, which faltered occasionally with an iPhone 6 perched in our back pocket, though they offered impressive range with clear line of sight.
+One other quibble is the Bluetooth connection, which faltered occasionally with an iPhone 6 perched in our back pocket, though they offered impressive range with clear line of sight.
 The buds also had to be manually re-paired on a few occasions; a message from the app informed us they couldn’t be found, forcing a trip to Bluetooth settings.
-Doppler Labs said this is an anomaly, and suggested some solutions like resetting the app and the phone.
-After charging the buds overnight the problem ceased, but it’s something to be aware of.
+Doppler Labs said this is an anomaly and in a second round of testing the buds connected easily each time, backing up the claim.

-The earbuds boast balanced armature drivers inside, the smallest in the audio world, allowing them to cram in more tech and still remain impressively light — just 6 grams per side.
-That also makes them pretty comfy, and they’re easy to wear for extended periods.
+The Here One boast balanced armature drivers inside, the smallest in the audio world, allowing them to cram in more tech and still remain impressively light — just 6 grams per side.
+That also makes them pretty comfy, and they’re relatively easy to wear for extended periods.

 As for physical controls, tapping once on the side of the earpiece answers calls as well as bypassing music and noise filters, while tapping twice calls up Siri.
 Like most earbuds of this ilk, using touch controls means smacking your ears a bit, and they aren’t as accurate as we’d like, but the features are handy in daily use.

-Note: Update: On November 1, 2017 Doppler Labs CEO Noah Kraft announced the company will be going out of business.
-The company has released one final update to the Here One app aimed at the hearing impaired, but its doors will be shuttered as of November 10, with minimal support continuing through the end of the month.